Sweden at the FIFA Women's World Cup: 1999 World Cup

 For the third World Cup, UEFA then set up separate qualifiers for the first time and to date the only continental association.
-In the Qualification Sweden met the Ukraine, Iceland and Spain.
+In the Qualification Sweden met Ukraine, Iceland and Spain.
 With six wins in six games Sweden took first place with nine points ahead of Ukraine and qualified directly for the World Cup.
 Ukraine then lost in the play-offs of the runners-up against Germany, which thus also qualified.